Generic Name: epirubicin (EP-i-ROO-bi-sin)

 - Epirubicin may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

 - Epirubicin may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.
-Do not touch your eyes or the inside of your nose unless you have thoroughly washed your hands first.

 - Epirubicin may cause you to become sunburned more easily.
 Avoid the sun, sunlamps, or tanning booths until you know how you react to epirubicin.
 Use a sunscreen or wear protective clothing if you must be outside for more than a short time.